ltechconsultancy/GenFilesMCP/README.md

 **Important:** This version requires **Open Web UI version v0.6.31 or later** for native MCP support.
 MCPO is no longer supported.

 Configure the MCP directly in your Open Web UI "External Tools" settings.
-Set the type to "MCP Streamable HTTP".
+Set the type to "MCP Streamable HTTP" and Auth to "Session".

+When using docker-compose set URL to "http://genfilesmcp:8015/mcp"

 <div style="text-align: center;">